-Pepto-Bismol is an over-the-counter (OTC), antacid medicine used for relief from minor gastrointestinal ailments such as heartburn, nausea, upset stomach, bloated tummy, indigestion, gas, belching, and diarrhea(1).
+Pepto-Bismol is an over-the-counter (OTC) antacid used for relief from minor gastrointestinal ailments such as heartburn, nausea, upset stomach, bloated tummy, indigestion, gas, belching, and diarrhea(1).
 The medicine is available in liquid, capsule, and chewable tablet form.

 What Are The Ingredients Of Pepto-Bismol?

-The US Centers for Disease Control and Prevention recommends lactating mothers to avoid the use of bismuth subsalicylate, as it can find its way into the breast milk(2).
-Although there is limited research on this, use of Pepto-Bismol is not recommended for lactating moms due to the potential side effects that bismuth subsalicylate can have on the babies (3).
+The US Centers for Disease Control and Prevention recommends lactating mothers avoid bismuth subsalicylate, as it can find its way into breast milk(4).

-But there is research on the impact of the compound salicylate, which is also called salicylic acid.
-Salicylate is found in Pepto-Bismol as well as in aspirin, whose effects on the breastfeeding baby have been widely researched(4).
+But there is some research on the impact of the compound salicylate, which is also called salicylic acid.
+Salicylate is found in Pepto-Bismol as well as in Aspirin, whose effects on the breastfeeding baby have been widely researched(6).

 The compound also holds the potential to cause the following side effects among breastfeeding infants:

-- Metabolic acidosis: The American Academy of Pediatrics reports metabolic acidosis as a side effect caused by maternal salicylate dosage (10).
-Metabolic acidosis is a condition where the pH of the body fluids, including blood, decreases and causes excessive acidity within the body.
-Acidosis quite commonly occurs due to a problem in the kidneys, which are responsible for maintaining the normal acidity of the body(11).
+- Metabolic acidosis: The American Academy of Pediatrics reports metabolic acidosis as a side effect caused by maternal salicylate dosage.
+Metabolic acidosis is a condition where the pH of the body fluids, including blood, decreases and causes excessive acidity.
+Acidosis quite commonly occurs due to a problem in the kidneys, which are responsible for maintaining the normal acidity of the body(9).

 What Are The Alternatives To Pepto-Bismol?

 There are both medicinal and non-medicinal alternatives to Pepto-Bismol.
-Options include:

 Did you have to take Pepto-Bismol while breastfeeding?
 Tell us about your experience in the comment section below.